Procedures and guidance for Muslim burial funerals.

 Arrival of the deceased

 It is important that the body of the deceased arrives at the grave by the specified time.
-If this time cannot be adhered to, the Cemetery Office should be informed.
+If the time cannot be adhered to the cemetery office should be informed.
+The is an additional charge for funerals arriving late.

-Please note that if Cemetery Staff have other commitments to attend to for other funerals, the burial cannot be guaranteed to go ahead.
-If the funeral is late, the council reserves the right to postpone and rearrange for the next day.
+Also please note that if cemetery staff have other commitments to attend to for other funerals, the burial cannot be guaranteed to go ahead.
+If the funeral is late, the council reserves the right to postpone and re arrange the next day.

 Lowering the deceased

-For other containers, you should consider the method of lowering the deceased very carefully.
+For all interments, you should consider the method of lowering the deceased very carefully.
 You will need to ensure there are sufficient bearers to carry and lower the deceased into the grave.
 The lowering of the coffin must take place in a controlled and dignified manner.
-Risk assessments for lowering coffins into graves are available on request from the Cemetery Office.
+Risk assessments or lowering coffins into graves are available on request from the cemetery office.

 The gravediggers have a discreet presence at the burial to check that everything required is in place, including slings.
-It's not safe or sensible for anyone to enter a grave, so slings are used to lower the deceased.
-For coffins and rigid containers, slings will be available at the grave side.
+It is not safe or sensible for anyone to enter the grave, so slings are used to lower the deceased.

 Covering the chamber